pulibrary/dspace-jruby/README.md

 # jrdspace

-jrdspace enables scripting of  [DSpace](https://github.com/DSpace/DSpace) Java objects implemented in the dspace-api package.
+jrdspace enables scripting of  [DSpace](https://github.com/DSpace/DSpace) Java objects from the dspace-api package.

-It needs to run under jruby and uses an environment variable to locate a local DSpace installation directory.
+It needs to run under jruby and uses environment variables to locate a local DSpace installation directory and determine other defaults.

 ## Installation